libsemigroups/libsemigroups_pybind11/CONTRIBUTING.rst

 replace bad type names with good type names in all signatures of a particular class.

+The third dictionary is called ``docstring_replacements`` and serves as a map from "bad" strings to "good" strings in the doc-strings of each function.
+This will be used to change things in the doc-string that can't easily be done by editing the source code of that doc-string.
+One example of this is when pybind11 includes the signature of a function in its docstring so that some Sphinx parser knows how to correctly render that function.
+If you want to import that function with a different name (e.g. ``... import pbr_one as one``), the pybind11-inserted signature is wrong, and should be removed.
+You can use this dictionary to do that.

 After the doc has been converted to html, it may still be desirable to make text replacements.
 This can be done by adding to the ``replacements`` dictionary in `<etc/replace-strings-in-doc.py>`__.